khalido/blog/content/post/PyConAu2018.md

   - check your biases
   - constant vigilant - test, draw stuff (she plotted streets on a map)
   - know your problem

+**my takeaway:** a suprisingly simple question can lead to a whole lot of learning.
+Answer a few simple q's myself using python.

 ## End-to-end Energy Monitoring in Python